CSC207-UofT/course-project-git-good-207/final_design_document.md

 Our Phase 0 submission had only one unit test file, just to make sure our JUnit was working.
 In Phase 1, we aimed to cover all methods across our codebase that made sense to test (i.e. simple, limited dependencies).
 We did not use a Mock framework like Mockito, as this was more advanced, but we may look into this later on, time permitting.
-In Phase 2, we improved our test coverage and implemented tests for every single class from controller to entity.
+In Phase 2, we improved our test coverage and implemented tests for every single major, testable class from user interface to entity.
+As a result we have 82% overall line coverage (with 100% line coverage for entity classes).

+Note: the tests in RecipeAppControllerTest are intentionally disabled as they cause System.exit to be run, thus terminating the rest of the test.
+Unfortunately, we did not have the time to find a fix for this, but the tests in the test class are representative of what we would have.

 ## Refactoring